Marcos Giron vs. Daniel Elahi Galan: Prediction and Match Betting Odds | Rolex Shanghai Masters

 Marcos Giron vs. Daniel Elahi Galan Trends and Insights

-- Giron has played 56 matches over the past year (across all court surfaces), and 25.2 games per match (24.4 in best-of-three matches).
+- Giron has played 25.2 games per match (24.4 in best-of-three matches) in his 56 matches over the past year (across all court types).

-- Giron has played 36 matches on hard courts over the past year, and 24.9 games per match (24.9 in best-of-three matches).
+- In his 36 matches on hard courts over the past 12 months, Giron has played an average of 24.9 games (24.9 in best-of-three matches).

-- In his 40 matches in the past year across all court surfaces, Galan is averaging 25.9 games per match (23.9 in best-of-three matches) and winning 47.1% of those games.
+- Galan has played 40 matches in the past year across all court types, averaging 25.9 games per match (23.9 in best-of-three matches) and winning 47.1% of those games.

-- In the lone match between Giron and Galan dating back to 2015, in the 2021 ATP Halle, Germany, Singles qualifying round, Giron was victorious 6-4, 7-6.
+- Giron and Galan have met once dating back to 2015, in the 2021 ATP Halle, Germany, Singles qualifying round.
+Giron claimed victory in that matchup 6-4, 7-6.

-- In terms of sets, Giron has secured two versus Galan (100.0%), while Galan has captured zero.
+- Giron and Galan have faced off in two total sets, with Giron winning two of them and Galan zero.

+- Giron and Galan have matched up for 23 total games, and Giron has won more often, securing 13 of them.

-- In one head-to-head match, Giron and Galan are averaging 23 games and two sets per match.
+- In one match between Giron and Galan, they have played 23.0 games and 2.0 sets per match on average.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.